naturale0/naturale0.github.io/_posts/2021-03-13-Nonparametric-2-Univariate-Kernel-Density-Estimation.md

 $$

-This implies derivatives of density are much harder to estimate since deviation in $\hat p$ is amplifieds as $r$ increases.
+This implies derivatives of density are much harder to estimate since deviation in $\hat p$ is amplified as $r$ increases.